What is a Dental Assistant?

-The Dental Assisting Program will prepare students to sit for the “Radiation Health & Safety” (RHS) and the “Infection Control Exam” (ICE) portion of the Dental Assisting National Board (DANB) Certification as required by law in the state of Connecticut in order to expose radiographs in a dental setting.
-The DANB RHS and ICE Exams are administered by computer only at PROMETRICS Testing Centers.
+Course content will focus on preparing the student to sit for the “Radiation Health & Safety” (RHS) and the “Infection Control Exam” (ICE) portions of the Dental Assisting National Board (DANB) Certification, as required by law, in the state of Connecticut.
+The DANB, RHS, and ICE exams are administered by computer at PROMETRICS Testing Centers.

 - Must be at least 18 years of age

 - High School Diploma/GED required for National Exam

 - Completed TRCC Health Form; TB (PPD skin test), MMR or Titer, Varicella or Titer, COVID vaccines and booster, most recent Influenza.

 Fall 2023 CRN # 80480/ Spring 2024 CRN# TBA